Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Conclusions and outlook

 We proved that resource conversions in our resource theory can be tested using a single instance of a semidefinite program, in both bipartite and multipartite EPR scenarios.
 These semidefinite programs -- which we give -- are the first tools that allow one to explore systematically free conversions of assemblages.
 We also proved that the pre-order of (both bipartite and multipartite) assemblages contain an infinite number of incomparable assemblages.
 To prove this, we constructed new EPR monotones, which may be useful in their own right for other tasks.

 The causal approach that we have endorsed here brings a new perspective to fundamental questions regarding EPR scenarios.
-Firstly, we have provided a unique and principled answer to the contentious question of defining the set of classically-explainable assemblages in multipartite EPR scenarios.
+Firstly, we have motivated a principled approach to defining the set of classically-explainable assemblages in multipartite EPR scenarios from a resource-theoretic perspective.
 In addition, our approach (in contrast to the approach of Ref.~\cite{exposure}) ensures that the free set of resources and the free set of operations are consistent, in the sense that the free resources are all and only those that can be constructed out of free operations.
 Finally, our approach ensures that there are no free type-changing operations that do not preserve the free set (i.e., that there is no `steering exposure'), and sheds light on previous approaches to ensuring this property.
 As far as we know, this is the first resource theory defined for EPR assemblages that satisfies these (in our opinion) important properties, highlighting the value of taking our principled LOSR approach.

 The resource theory of nonclassicality of assemblages is an instance of a general construction for studying the nonclassicality of common-cause processes.
 This principled approach was previously used to study LOSR-entanglement~\cite{schmid2020standard}, nonclassical correlations in Bell scenarios \cite{cowpie}, and indeed arbitrary types of common-cause processes~\cite{schmid2020type,rosset2020type}.
 Our work continues the development of this program in the specific context of EPR scenarios, and in doing so provides a perspective on EPR `steering' which unifies it with other pertinent notions of nonclassicality.
 A natural continuation of this work would be to study other EPR-like scenarios, wherein the process of Bob about which Alice is learning is not merely a quantum output system, but rather a dynamical process.
 Indeed, in our forthcoming paper we develop a resource theory for Bob-with-input scenarios and channel EPR scenarios.